Looking for the best rowing machine? We’ve put together this comprehensive guide so you can make the right choice.

 Rowing can also help to strengthen your hands and wrists.

 Perhaps the most important muscle that rowing targets is your heart.
-You get a great aerobic workout on a rowing machine.
-Rowing is an extremely beneficial cardiovascular activity that’s great for weight loss and for keeping your heart healthy.
+You get a great aerobic workout, so it is an extremely beneficial cardiovascular activity that’s great for weight loss and for keeping your heart healthy.

 According to the smart folks at Harvard University, depending on your weight, you can burn anywhere between 210 and 311 calories by rowing for 30 minutes at a moderate pace.